sepal-contrib/sepal_mgci/doc/en.rst

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_default.PNG
    :align: center
+   :width: 600

 Use custom dataset
 ::::::::::::::::::

-As the vegetation layer only has to include the :ref:`six IPCC classes <_ipcc_classes>`, the module won't be able to ensure that your custom dataset has these classes, to help in this matter, this section will display a reclassification tool to help you reclassify the values of the land cover/use map.
+As the vegetation layer only has to include the :ref:`six IPCC classes <ipcc_classes>`, the module won't be able to ensure that your custom dataset has these classes, to help in this matter, this section will display a reclassification tool to help you reclassify the values of the land cover/use map.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_custom.PNG
    :align: center
+   :width: 600

 If you do not have a reclassification matrix, —after selecting the dataset and clicking over "get table" button— the module will search over all of its pixel values and it will display an interactive table where you can manually reclassify from old pixel values to new ones.
 As you can see in the below table, the example dataset has values that do not match with the :ref:`IPCC classes <_ipcc_classes>`, so with prior knowledge about the dataset, you can use the corresponding combo box that is in the right column to reclassify that specific value.
 By default, the module will use as target the 6 IPCC classes.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_1_reclassify_table.PNG
    :align: center
+   :width: 600

 .. tip:: After manually reclassifying your dataset, you can use the save button to store the table as a CSV file and you can use it later instead of manually filling up the table.